mgalobll/csc325-waiterbot/README.md

 **NOTE:** Can uncomment the text_input node and comment out the audio_input node in the launch file to run the WaiterBot using text commands instead of audio.

+**ADDITIONAL NOTE:** Should also have an empty 'audioCmd' folder in the directory, where all the audio filed will be recorded and saved as .wav files.
+Folder not on repo since empty folders aren't pushed.

 ## Technologies Used
 ROS Noetic, Python, Mozilla DeepSpeech, SLAM Navigation/Mapping, actionlib, Turtlebot3 Burger, Logitech Webcam/Microphone